Banana Chip Muffins are made with 3-1/2 bananas and are perfect for using up super ripe bananas!

 I love these Banana Chip muffins!
 Hence, I love bananas.
 I love bananas so much that if I was stranded on a deserted island, and only had bananas to eat, I would eat them everyday and be perfectly happy.
 Bananas on pancakes, sliced on top of yogurt, oatmeal, and toast with peanut butter.
 Banana ice cream, cake, the ever classic banana bread, bananas dipped in chocolate and frozen on a stick…endless possibilities.

 Since last October 2014, I’ve managed to maintain a consistent workout regiment.
 I drink on average, 2 protein shakes a day and most of the time I’ll put a half or a third of a sliced frozen banana in my shake which makes it so creamy.
 Bananas have tons of potassium and keeps my muscles from cramping up.
 On the flip side, I also love these Banana Chip Muffins!
 There always seems to be 3-4 bananas that never get eaten and are ripened to the point of “blackened.”
 Is it my subconscious that is secretly plotting against me, and not to finish all of the bananas in their “naked” state?
 I don’t want to sabotage myself with “baked goodness,” but eating a super ripe banana by itself is kind of gross.
-However it’s almost inevitable that I will end up making a sweet treat from the likes of these bananas like these Banana Chip Muffins or banana walnut bread.
+However it’s almost inevitable that I will end up making a sweet treat from the likes of these bananas like these Banana Chip Muffins or Sweet Is The Spice Banana Bread.
 The thought of waste to me is not an option.
 Or, is it my husband who’s ploy is to “conveniently” avoid the bananas so that I would then inevitably make something sweet and delicious?
 He knows I love my bananas, but also knows there’s only so many a girl can eat!
 (Did I tell you that my husband has a sweet tooth?)

 A few weeks ago, I got out of bed after my husband left for work, and went down to the kitchen.
 Moved from their original spot was 4 blackened bananas sitting exactly center on the countertop.
 Funny that my husband was clearly aware of the bananas in their blackened state.
 I thought I was trying to share with him, by leaving a few for him to take to work.
 This my friends is what I like to call, “non-verbal communication”.
 As if to say, “um honey?”
 “These bananas are pretty ripe…why don’t you make something with them?”
 And I thought to myself, “oh, yeah…I should make something with these bananas so that I don’t waste them.
 But in a way, I felt like “the force” was with my husband, because I immediately turned on the oven and made Banana Chip Muffins.
 After the last Banana Chip muffin was removed from the pan I realized, I was Jedi mind-tricked.